 Think about your product and which of these benefits it can achieve for your audience.
 Be ready to hit on that message during your marketing.

 There are three additional psychological triggers that get people to take action when you pair them with primary and secondary messages.

 - Scarcity messaging.
-Limited run of your product, special limited collaboration, low quantities.
+Limited run, special limited collaboration, low quantities.

 - Social proof.
-Testimonials, reviews, almost sold out, celebrity endorsement, celebrity using it.
+Testimonials, reviews, almost sold out, celebrity endorsement, celebrity using it, influencers.

 - Urgency.
 Time based expiration.
 Limited time promotions and offers.

 Putting These Together

 The outline of your messaging should be as follows: